 The 9 plays his options “Tight” around the fringes of the ruck, until the 10 or 12 see something and call for the ball.

-He has to play as flat to the defense as his fear lets him in order to sit the defense and stop them from sliding onto his other options.
+He has to play as flat to the defense as his fear and skills let him in order to sit the defense and stop them from sliding onto his other options.
 A 10 that passes too early/deep just shovels the defense on to the next guy.

-The 12’s objective is to exploit the space out “Wide” by using the 10’s Flat game as a decoy and attacking the edge or gap in the defense with a series of options to choose from: 13 coming in for a punch at the edge, the blindside wing coming for an inside ball, a show & go into the gap, a screen pass behind the 13 punch to his 15 sliding out, or a grubber through for the openside wing if the defending wing is up in the line.
+The 12’s objective is to exploit the space out “Wide” by using the 10’s Flat game as a decoy and attacking the edge or gap in the defense with a series of options to choose from: 13 coming in for a punch at the edge, the blindside wing coming for an inside ball, a show & go into the gap, a screen pass behind the 13 punch to the 15 sliding out, or a grubber through for the openside wing if the opposition wing has come up into the defensive line.